cheshire-cat-ai/docs/mkdocs/quickstart/upload-document.md

 ![Alt text](../assets/img/quickstart/upload-document/why-response.png)

 ## Next Step
-In the [next step](./prepare-plugin.md), you will learn how to prepare an empty Plugin.
+In the [next step](./installing-plugin.md), you will learn what a plugin is and how to install it.